What is customer satisfaction and why should you measure it?

-Loyalty is often measured as a combination of measures including overall satisfaction, likelihood of repurchase, and likelihood of recommending the brand to a friend.
+Loyalty is often measured as a combination of measures including overall satisfaction, the likelihood of repurchase, and the likelihood of recommending the brand to a friend.

 A common measure of loyalty might be the sum of scores for the following three questions:

 - Overall, how satisfied are you with [brand]?

 - How likely are you to continue to choose/repurchase [brand]?

 - How likely are you to recommend [brand] to a friend or family member?

 Understanding customer loyalty in this form of metric helps you to measure customer satisfaction from the angle of future behaviour.
 It can be helpful not only for understanding customer satisfaction now but also for developing future purchase predictions.

 3. A series of Attribute Satisfaction Measurements (Affective and Cognitive)